Goal of the Program

 Minimum Admission Requirements

-KCSE mean grade of C- (minus) with C (Plain) in English or Kiswahili or its equivalent in other systems
+KCSE mean grade C(Minus) with a minimum of C- (Minus) in English or Kiswahili or its equivalent in other systems

 Expected Learning Outcomes

 Upon successful completion of this programme, graduates will be able to: